Self-identify as Indigenous

 Ask to work with a Navigator anytime during the appeal process

 You can call or email your Navigator.
-Feel free to ask questions or raise concerns, even if they’re not directly related to your appeal.
+Feel free to ask questions or raise concerns, even if they’re not related to your appeal.

-They can explain things about the appeal process.
+Your Navigator can explain things about the appeal process.
 For example:

 - What WCAT can or cannot do for you